tldr-pages/tldr/pages/common/cal.md

 # cal

-> Prints calendar information, with the current day highlighted.
+> Print a calendar with the current day highlighted.
 > More information: <https://manned.org/cal.1p>.

 - Display a calendar for the current month:

 `cal`

-- Display a calendar for a specific year (4 digits):
+- Display a calendar for a specific year:

 `cal {{year}}`